 Most funds are actively managed, meaning they try to pick securities that will outpace some market index.
 This has proven tough to do, with a high percentage of active funds generating market-lagging results.

 For proof, check out the regularly updated study from S&P Dow Jones Indices, part of S&P Global.
 The so-called SPIVA study (short for Standard & Poor’s Indices Versus Active), which can be found at spindices.com, compares the performance of actively managed stock and bond funds to appropriate benchmark indexes.
 The results are not encouraging for active funds, with most funds trailing behind the market.

-For instance, over the 15 years through June 2018, the vast majority of stock funds in the nine U.S. style boxes underperformed their benchmark index.
-The failure rate ranged from 83% for large-cap value funds to an astonishing 99% for small-cap growth funds and 99% for small-cap blended style funds.
-Meanwhile, among international funds, the 15-year failure rate varied from 74% for international small-cap funds to 94% for emerging-market stock funds.
+For instance, over the 15 years through December 2018, the vast majority of funds in the nine U.S. style boxes underperformed their benchmark index.
+The failure rate ranged from 79% for large-cap value funds to an astonishing 98% for small-cap growth funds.
+Meanwhile, among international funds, the 15-year failure rate varied from 76% for international small-cap funds to 96% for emerging-market stock funds.
 The 15-year results for bond funds were somewhat more encouraging.
-But even the most-promising categories saw 68% of actively managed bond funds lag their benchmark index.
+But even the most-promising categories saw 63% of actively managed bond funds lag their benchmark index.

 Why have actively managed funds struggled?
 You can blame it on two issues: the cost of active management and the efficiency of the financial markets.
 We take a closer look at investment costs in the sections that follow, including the cost of using a financial advisor.
 Later in this chapter, we turn to the issue of market efficiency.

 The poor performance of actively managed funds has driven many investors to dump active funds and instead buy index funds, which simply seek to replicate the performance of a benchmark index.
 In recent years, index funds have been easily the fastest growing area of the fund management business.